eildgc/houseki-e/README.md

 # 3d-demo-game

 School project in progress!
-Expect lack of some features or bugs, project is in development.
+Expect lack of some features or bugs, project is in develoment.
 Sorry for any inconvenience

 CONTROLS:
-To Move player
+To Move player:
 WASD or arrow keys

-To Jump
+To Jump:
 Space

-To shot
+To shot:
 Click with left button

 Playing instructions: